 Fold the pastry over at a diagonal to form a triangle and seal by crimping the edges with a fork.
 Chill the assembled turnovers for 10 minutes (essential for flaky layers!), then brush with cream, sprinkle with sugar, and bake until golden brown.

-With the most flaky, all-butter pastry and a heavenly peach filling, these golden peach turnovers make one scrumptious summer breakfast!
+With the most flaky, all-butter pastry and a fresh peach filling, these homemade peach turnovers make one scrumptious breakfast!
+Recipe makes 12 turnovers.

 - 1 tsp salt

 - 2 tsp granulated sugar

 - 1 1/2 cups peeled and diced peaches

 - 3 Tbsp granulated sugar